.

 A selfie with a plane just metres above your head.

-Phuket is one of the few places in the world where planes fly extremely low over a beach when approaching the runway.
+Phuket is famous for being one of the few places in the world where planes fly extremely low over a beach when approaching the runway.
 Mai Khao Beach is right next to the airport, and the sight of a large aircraft coming in to land just metres overhead has become iconic.
 Taking a selfie in the flight path became so popular that it was officially banned (standing in the approach zone carries a serious fine).
 You can still watch from a safe distance along the beach.
 It is one of those uniquely Phuket experiences.

 Read More!